White Space Is Not Empty Space

 The first one is an excerpt from “Clair de Lune,” a quiet, contemplative, and slightly melancholy piece of music written by Claude Debussy.

-The second piece is an edited version of “Clair de Lune” with all of the rests (or white space) removed.
-A big thank you to my son, William, who masterfully edited the audio file.
+The second piece is an edited version of “Clair de Lune” with all of the white space (pauses) removed.
+A shout out to my son, William, who masterfully edited the audio file.

-So the next time you see “empty space” on the page don’t assume it was an oversight by your designer but trust they have carefully considered the white space.
+So the next time you see “empty space” on the page don’t assume it was an oversight by a designer but trust they have carefully considered the white space.